Baadshah (2013 film): Critical reception

 The Times of India gave a review stating "Baadshah is a treat for N. T. Rama Rao Jr. fans, others can also enjoy this film for its comedy elements and N. T. Rama Rao Jr.'s powerful presence."
 Idlebrain gave a review of rating 4.5/5 stating "Baadshah is a film that serves you with Seenu Vytla kind of entertainment using N. T. Rama Rao Jr. and Brahmanandam in an effective way.
 N. T. Rama Rao Jr. has got a film with excellent box office potential after a long gap.
 It's up to the star power of N. T. Rama Rao Jr. and brand value of Seenu Vytla to take it further."
-123telugu gave a review stating "Baadshah is a very effective entertainer for the summer holidays.
-Brilliant performances from N. T. Rama Rao Jr., Kajal, Brahmanandam and M.S.Narayana coupled with a highly entertaining second half are major plus points for the film.
-Different from similarities to Sreenu Vaitla's past projects, the film makes for a very enjoyable watch.
-Catch Baadshah this weekend.
-Entertainment, action and suspense is guaranteed!"
-Oneindia Entertainment gave a review of rating 5/5 stating "Baadshah is a good masala entertainer, which has excellent performance by lead actors and sound production values.
-The movie impresses all kinds of audience.
-It is a treat for N. T. Rama Rao Jr. fans.
-Don't miss to watch the Young Tiger in action."
 SuperGoodMovies gave a review of rating 4/5 stating "N. T. Rama Rao Jr., Kajal's Baadshah is a successful entertainer for this summer.
 Sparkling performances from all the actors with a very much entertaining film.
 Sreenu Vaitla's proved with almost all projects.
 Complete Entertainment is assured."